ILIAS-eLearning/ILIAS/Services/Tracking/README.md

 # Learning Progress

-Note: This documentation may not be complete, but the points documented should (still) be mostly correct.
+Note: This documentation may not be complete, but the points documented should (still) be correct.
 Reports of missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contributions via [Pull Request](../../docs/development/contributing.md#pull-request-to-the-repositories) are greatly appreciated.